-6. Utilities
+6. Utilities.

 This contract comes under the provision of Administrative Rule Trans 220.
+107-065 (20080501)

-There are underground and overhead utility facilities located within the project limits.
-Coordinate construction activities with a call to Digger's Hotline or a direct call to the utilities that have facilities in the area as required per statutes.
-Use caution to ensure the integrity of underground facilities and maintain code clearances from overhead facilities at all times.
+There are utility facilities within the construction limits of this project.
+Coordinate construction activities with a call to Diggers Hotline or a direct call to the utilities for the underground facilities in the area, as required per statutes.
+Take all required precautions when working within 18 inches of underground utilities.
+Use caution to maintain the integrity of underground utilities and maintain OSHA code clearances from overhead facilities at all times.